evert/evert.github.com/_posts/2016/2016-03-22-npm-revoke-breaks-the-build.md

 their packages, they can even modify already-released packages.

 I think this is a very weak link in our infrastructure.
-What we need is a packagisting system that is:
+What we need is a packaging system that is:

 * Immutable / Append-only
 * Decentralized
-* Lots of redundancy.
+* Lots of redundancy, because anyone can run a mirror.

-Meaning that once you publish a package, it can never be changed or unpublished.
+Append-only means that once you publish a package, it can never be changed or unpublished.
 It can't be censored or taken down.
 This puts the control back in the hands of the user, and we're no longer at the mercy of package developers or centralized repositories.